NoppanutPat/SADC/README.md

   - This is a schematic picture of our project
 - Source code
   - MBED_code
+    - Car
-    - Car is a full code if car for mbed software
+      - This is a full code of car for mbed software
+    - Station
+      - This is a full code of station for mbed software